michaeljoshua55555/github_experiment/readme.md

 User Branches to experiment and try feature
 - after achiving desired result merge and master, if conflicts exist accept the necessary things and discard the unnecessary

+Go to commits - click find files

+Use Wiki to document entire project - feature etc

+Use readme file to say the minumum steps required to run the project

+how to setup and run the projects